dmbee/seglearn/README.rst

 About
 -----

-If you use imbalanced-learn in a scientific publication, we would appreciate citations to the following paper::
+If you use seglearn in a scientific publication, we would appreciate citations to the following paper::

   @article{JMLR:v18:16-365,